Nutrition for Older Adults: Simple Tips for Families

 The Role of a Home Care RN

-A registered nurse visiting in the home can assess nutritional status, identify warning signs of malnutrition, review whether medications are affecting appetite or absorption, and coordinate with the physician and dietitian when needed.
-Nutrition is an underappreciated part of clinical home care, and it has an enormous impact on overall health and quality of life.
+A professional caregiver visiting the home can support healthy eating habits, assist with meal preparation, monitor appetite changes, and alert family to concerns.
+Nutrition is an underappreciated part of home care and has an enormous impact on overall health and quality of life.

 Need Personalized Guidance?

-Angela is a registered nurse with years of home care experience.
-She can assess your loved one's situation and create a care plan tailored to their needs.
+Angela is a licensed RN and founder of VivaPath with years of home care experience.
+She can help create a care plan tailored to your loved one's needs.